 We receive many e-mail messages and telephone calls daily from applicants and accepted students who have questions regarding a University at Buffalo MS program.
 Many of the questions are answered in this FAQ document.
 This document is updated as new questions are received.
-By reviewing this document first, you are likely to have your question answered sooner.
-If your concerns are not addressed in this document, then please do not hesitate to send e-mail or call us at 716-645-3204 (or toll free in the U.S. and Canada at 877-235-6622).
-Thank you for helping us serve you better.
+Please review this document in detail.
+If your concerns are not addressed in this document, then please do not hesitate to send e-mail or call us at 716-645-3204.

 A. Our MS programs offer fall admission only.
-Admissions requirements and application deadlines can be found at http://mgt.buffalo.edu/programs/ms/admissions/.
+Admissions requirements and application deadlines can be found at http://mgt.buffalo.edu/programs/ms.

 Q. What is the average GMAT score?

 Q. What is the average TOEFL or IELTS score?

 A. Our IBT target is 95 with no section lower than 22.
-The university minimum for the IELTS exam is an overall score of 6.5 overall and no individual section below 6.0.
-The new PTE from Pearson will be considered with an overall score of 73 and no section below 68.
+The university minimum for the IELTS exam is an overall score of 6.5 with no individual section below 6.0.
+The Pearson Test of English will be considered with an overall score of 73 and no section below 68.

 Q. What is the tuition and cost breakdown?